lentendu/DeltaMP/README.md

 + __Subsampling__: “yes” or “no”.
 Activating subsampling will randomly select the same number of reads in all samples according to the read count in the sample with the lowest number of reads, after the trimming step.
 The default is “no”.

 + __Clustering algorithm__: "cd-hit-est”, “vsearch”, “mcl”, “sumaclust”, “swarm” or “dada2“.
-The default is “mcl”.
+The default is “vsearch”.

 + __Clustering similarity threshold__: a number between 80 and 100 (percent of similarity).
 Disregarded if the “swarm” or "dada2" clustering algorithms are used.
 The default is 97.